Busch Gardens Williamsburg: Conservation

 Jack Hanna's Wild Reserve houses a variety of wild species including gray wolves and bald eagles.
-Busch Gardens is partnered with SeaWorld (also owned by SeaWorld Parks & Entertainment) in the SeaWorld & Busch Gardens Conservation Fund, which offers guests the opportunity to contribute to wildlife conservation.
-The Rhine River Cruise's boats are battery-powered to cut back on power generation and prevent water pollution.
+Busch Gardens is partnered with SeaWorld (also owned by United Parks & Resorts) in the SeaWorld & Busch Gardens Conservation Fund, to offer guests the opportunity to contribute to wildlife conservation.
+The Rhine River Cruise attraction's boats are battery-powered in an effort to cut back on power generation and prevent water pollution.
 In addition, Busch Gardens and Water Country USA both use insects rather than pesticides in the parks' commitment to organic gardening.
 All brochures, maps, show guides and paper products are made from recycled material.

 Howl-O-Scream

-Howl-O-Scream, the park's signature Halloween event, began in 1999 and offers more than a dozen (12) attractions featuring vampires, zombies, clowns, witches, and skeletons.
+Howl-O-Scream, the park's signature Halloween event, began in 1999 and offers more than a dozen attractions featuring vampires, zombies, clowns, witches, and skeletons.

+St. Patrick's Day

+In 2021, Busch Gardens Williamsburg celebrated their first St. Patrick's Day celebration.
+This event celebrates Irish culture in all ten hamlets (or lands) throughout the month of March, featuring Irish-themed cuisine, music, live entertainment, and special events, as well as having the park's various rides in operation.
+Those attending Das Festhaus will be able to view various Irish stepdance performances that have been shown in the park over the years, including the award-winning Celtic Fyre.
+Appearances from Virginia's Irish Dance Schools can also be seen in the San Marco Theatre.
+For younger children, a scavenger hunt is hosted by a leprechaun, Clancy, who is also available throughout the day for photos.
+For adults, there is a variety of alcoholic beverages available throughout the park, various Guinness products, and green beer.

+Night of Oktoberfest

+Night of Oktoberfest is an annual 21-and-up event hosted in the Oktoberfest part of the Germany Hamlet, started in 1976.
+The event offers German inspired food, alcoholic drinks, a DJ, games, raffles, and use of some select ride attractions in the Germany Hamlet of the park.